Blosc/python-blosc/doc/tutorial.rst

   >>> blosc.decompress(bytearray(compressed))
   'abcdefghijklmnopqrstuvwxyz'

-Note however, that there are subtle differences between Python 2.x and 3.x.
-For example, in Python 2.x we can compress/decompress both `str` and `unicode` types, whereas in Python 3.x we can only compress 'binary' data which does *not* include `unicode`.
+Note however, that we can only compress 'binary' data which does *not* include `unicode`.

 Packaging NumPy arrays